korshyadoo/OutlookToGoogleCalendarSync/README.txt

 Outlook to Google Calendar Sync
 ===============================

-This application can be run from the runnable jar OutlookToGoogleCalendarSync.jar.
+This application can be run from the runnable jar OutlookToGoogleCalendarSync0007.jar.

 This is an application I wrote to demonstrate my abilities as a Java developer.
 It synchronizes appointments from a Microsoft